 That said, certain dogs may be less demanding when it comes to your time.
 Puppies easily get separation anxiety and need a lot of attention in order to train them, while older dogs may not need this.
 Certain dogs also may require longer walks, which leads to the next point…

 Do you live an active lifestyle?

 Some dog breeds require a lot of exercises.
 These include Labradors, German shepherds, collies, huskies and beagles.
+Make sure you research this, as you may have misconceptions about some dogs.
+For example, if you’ve watched The Beverly Hillbillies, you may assume that bloodhounds are lazy, but this could not be further from the truth.
+Raising a bloodhound is going to require you to go on long daily walks or runs, so you need to consider this when choosing the right dog for you.
 Other breeds, on the other hand, may not need much exercise at all including bulldogs, Shih Tzus, and spaniels.
 Age also makes a difference – an older dog won’t want to be as active as a younger dog.
 Consider how active you’re prepared to be so that you can find the right dog for your lifestyle.

 Do you have other pets/kids?